Kiwi-PUJ/DataLabelling/README.md

 ---
 ### ***Build and Run Docker Image***

 The Image Labelling App dependencies, compilation, and configuration are packaged in a Docker Image.
 Before continuing, make sure you have Docker installed on your device.
+If it is not installed and you are working on Linux, you can run the following commands in a terminal:

+	sudo apt-get update
+ 	sudo apt-get install docker-ce docker-ce-cli containerd.io

+This can take a while.
+When the installation is done you can test it by running the Docker image *hello-world*.

+	sudo docker run hello-world

+If the installation was done correctly, you should see some informational text on the screen.

+Besides this, there are other post-installation steps for Linux.
+To complete them, run the following commands:

+	sudo groupadd docker
+	sudo usermod -aG docker $USER
+	newgrp docker

-If it is not installed you can do it by visiting the [official website](https://docs.docker.com/get-docker/).
+If you are not working on Linux, you can install by visiting the [official website](https://docs.docker.com/get-docker/).

 To run the Image Labelling App Docker image, verify that you are on the **DataLabelling** path and run the following command: